dotemacs/newscluster/fetcher/README.md

 `(fetch-channel url directory name)`

 Fetches a feed from URL and saves it to DIRECTORY with the given NAME.
+Automatically tries the primary `feeder` parser first, then falls back to `cl-feedparser` if needed.

 - **url**: Feed URL (http/https) or local file path
 - **directory**: Output directory path (will be created if needed)
 - **name**: Channel name for identification
-- **Returns**: T on success, NIL on failure
+- **Returns**: T on success, NIL if both parsers fail

+### Parser-Specific Functions

+`(fetch-channel-original url directory name)` - Uses `feeder` parser only `(fetch-channel-feedparser url directory name)` - Uses `cl-feedparser` only

 ## License